viare21/euroleague-shot-analysis/README.md

 | 3-point | 43.9% |
 | Mid-range | 9.7% |

-Nearly all shot attempts come from the two most efficient areas of the floor — close to the rim or beyond the arc — with mid-range shots reduced to under 10% of total attempts.
+Nearly all shot attempts come from the two most efficient areas of the floor - close to the rim or beyond the arc - with mid-range shots reduced to under 10% of total attempts.
 This distribution stays essentially the same whether Olympiacos wins or loses (mid-range: 9.1% in losses vs 10.0% in wins), suggesting shot selection is a stable team identity, not something that shifts based on how the game is going.

 ## Home vs Away

 ![Shooting percentage home vs away](images/shooting_pct_home_away.png)

-Olympiacos shoots only marginally better at home (50.0%) than on the road (48.2%) — a small gap that suggests the team's shooting efficiency isn't heavily driven by home-court advantage.
+Olympiacos shoots only marginally better at home (50.0%) than on the road (48.2%): a small gap that suggests the team's shooting efficiency isn't heavily driven by home-court advantage.

 ## Wins vs Losses: Same Volume, Different Efficiency

 ![Shooting percentage wins vs losses](images/shooting_pct_win_loss.png)

 The picture changes when looking at outcome instead of venue.
-Olympiacos shoots **50.7%** in wins versus **45.3%** in losses — a meaningful 5.4-point gap.
+Olympiacos shoots **50.7%** in wins versus **45.3%** in losses: a meaningful 5.4-point gap.

 Interestingly, this isn't a matter of shooting *more* in wins.
 Shot volume is nearly identical regardless of outcome: